Here’s what Wikipedia says:

 HTTP

 If you are unfamiliar with HTTP or HTTPS, they are (at the most basic-level) request-response protocols.
 HTTPS is just HTTP with security at the transport layer.
-You’re welcome to check out my notes on HTTP or see Wikipedia.
+I have some brief notes on HTTP or see Wikipedia.

 In many circles, the term “API” refers to a Web API.